jjjajh/masternode-installer/README.md

 Desktop wallet setup After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet

-Open the THATSTHELABOR Wallet.
+Open the THATSTHELABOR Wallet.</br>
-Go to RECEIVE and create a New Address: MN1
+Go to RECEIVE and create a New Address: MN1</br>
-Send 10000000 TTL to MN1.
+Send 10000000 TTL to MN1.</br>
-Wait for confirmations.
+Wait for confirmations.</br>
-Go to Tools -> "Debug console - Console"
+Go to Tools -> "Debug console - Console"</br>
-Type the following command: masternode outputs
+Type the following command: masternode outputs</br>
-Go to ** Tools -> "Open Masternode Configuration File" ► Add the following entry:
+Go to ** Tools -> "Open Masternode Configuration File" ► Add the following entry: </br>
-• Alias Address Privkey TxHash Output_index
+• Alias Address Privkey TxHash Output_index </br>
-• Alias: MN1
+• Alias: MN1 </br>
-• Address: VPS_IP:7070
+• Address: VPS_IP:7070 </br>
-• Privkey: Masternode Private Key
+• Privkey: Masternode Private Key </br>
-• TxHash: First value from Step 6
+• TxHash: First value from Step 6 </br>
-• Output index: Second value from Step 6 It can be 0 or 1 SAVE and exit the Wallet.
+• Output index: Second value from Step 6 It can be 0 or 1</br>
+SAVE and exit the Wallet.</br>
 Open THATSTHELABOR Wallet, go to Masternode Tab.
-If you tab is not shown, please enable it from: Settings - Options - Wallet - Show Masternodes Tab
+If you tab is not shown, please enable it from: Settings - Options - Wallet - Show Masternodes Tab</br>
 Click Update status to see your node.
-If it is not shown, close the wallet and start it again.
+If it is not shown, close the wallet and start it again.</br>
-Click Start All or Start Alias
+Click Start All or Start Alias</br>
 If then also not starting then click on >tools>debug console> Type: startmasternode alias false "name of your MN alias"